codefordenver/members/README.md

 ```

 ## Graphcool
 The [Graphcool framework](https://github.com/graphcool/framework) is used to spin up and manage the backend for this project.
-To use the locally installed version of the framework, use `npx graphcool`, or `npx gc` for short.
-Run `npx gc --help` to view a list of available commands.
+To use the locally installed version of the framework with your environment variables from `.env.local`, use `npm run gc -- <command>`.
+Run `npm run gc -- --help` to view a list of available commands.

 ### Create React App
 The front end for this project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Here are some [generated docs](./docs/CreateReactApp.md) from this project for helpful tips on how to do common things.